IBM/dbb/Templates/GitHubActionsPipeline/README.md

  - Build
  - Package & publish package

-This pipeline can be run by manually running the pipelineController, with *pipelineType* as `preview`.
+This pipeline runs automatically when pushing to a feature branch.

 Overview of the pipeline:
 ###### PH, need to touch-up